CoFL: Continuous Flow Fields for Language-Conditioned Navigation: Zero-Shot Transfer to Real-World Navigation

 \subsection{Tasks and Metrics}

-Two navigation settings are evaluated: \textbf{E1}: without obstacles; 20 trials: 4 targets $\times$ 5 relative-direction commands (\textit{left}, \textit{right}, \textit{front}, \textit{back}, \textit{NONE}), \textbf{E2}: with obstacles (20 trials: 1 target $\times$ 5 trials $\times$ (3 static layouts $+$ 1 reactive adversary)).
+Two navigation settings are evaluated: \textbf{E1}: without obstacles; comprises 20 trials ({4 target types} $\times$ {5 relative-direction commands}), where each case C1--C4 corresponds to one target type and aggregates the five direction commands (left/right/front/back/NONE). \textbf{E2}: with obstacles; comprises 20 trials ({1 target type} $\times$ {5 trials} $\times$ ({3 static layouts} $+$ {1 reactive adversary})), where cases C5--C7 correspond to the three static obstacle layouts, and C8 uses a reactive adversary (dynamic obstacle).
 We report navigation accuracy (\textbf{On-target}: within 60 s, the robot reaches within 1.0 m of the target and remains stationary (speed $<$ 0.01 m/s) for at least 3 s.
-If a direction is specified, the robot’s final position must also agree with the desired direction (180° acceptance sectors)), safety (\textbf{CR}: collision rate, where a collision is triggered when the minimum distance between the robot's center and obstacle collision volumes falls below $r_{\text{col}}=0.275$\,m (half of the robot width); $\boldsymbol{\bar{d}_{min}}$: averaged minimum distance to the collided obstacle), efficiency (\textbf{TTS}: time-to-success, \textbf{PL}: path length), and latency (\textbf{Lat.}: average latency measured from image frame reception to trajectory command publication) (See Fig.~\ref{fig:realworld_overview} for examples).
+If a direction is specified, the robot’s final position must also agree with the desired direction (180° acceptance sectors)), safety under E2 (\textbf{CR}: collision rate, where a collision is triggered when the robot's 2D collision footprint intersects an obstacle's 2D collision footprint; both collision footprints are modeled based on their physical sizes; \textbf{PN}: mean penetration depth over collided trials only; \textbf{CLR}: mean minimum obstacle clearance over non-collision trials only), efficiency (\textbf{TTS}: time-to-success, \textbf{PL}: path length), and latency (\textbf{Lat.}: average latency measured from image frame reception to trajectory command publication) (See Fig.~\ref{fig:realworld_overview} for examples).
+When aggregated over E2, PN and CLR are averaged over their respective subsets of trials rather than over all 20 trials.